-- 1 reduced-fat graham cracker crust (8 inches)
+- 1 reduced-fat graham cracker crust (6 ounces)

 - Whipped topping, optional

-- Combine dry pudding mix and remaining water; add to apple mixture.
-Cook for 1 minute or until thickened.
-Remove from the heat; stir in nuts.
-Pour into the crust.
-Refrigerate for at least 2 hours before serving.
-If desired, garnish with whipped topping.
+- Refrigerate at least 2 hours before serving.
+If desired, serve with whipped topping.
 Yield: 8 servings.

 "I might be the only one; but am always wondering why folks do not "measure" apples, bananas, etc. instead of giving a number/size count!
 Can anyone help me out with this?
 After lots of "practice" I have sort of got mashed bananas down -- 2-3 medium ripe is /- a cup; but some days that's not good either!
 So, I guess I will "play" with this one too!
 Sorry, if I appear to be ranting..."